jimmydigital/cronbot/README.md

     Options:
       --rand xx		Add a max random number of minutes to wait before starting job.
 Default is 30 minutes if not otherwise specified.
-      --dulicate		Allow this job to run more than once --timer xx   	Specify a max execution time.
+      --duplicate	Allow this job to run more than once --timer xx   	Specify a max execution time.
 Longer than this and it will be killed hard --nonice 		Do not run the job through nice (man nice) --touchfile        Update the modtime on this file after the job completes.
 Useful for freshness checking.